Florida Heart & Lung Surgery, PL

 • Video Assisted Thoracic Surgery (VATS)

-The surgical team of Florida Heart and Lung Surgery has a wealth of diagnostic and treatment services available for patients with benign and malignant neoplasms and other disorders of the lung, esophagus, mediastinum, and chest wall.
+The surgical team has a wealth of diagnostic and treatment services available for patients with benign and malignant neoplasms and other disorders of the lung, esophagus, mediastinum, and chest wall.

 Dr. Sommers is a recognized leader in the use of minimally invasive surgical techniques, and one of the first surgeons in Florida to utilize the daVinci surgical robot for thoracic surgery.
-FHLS surgeons coordinate each patient’s medical needs with a team of experts from many different fields including specialists from, medical oncology, pulmonary medicine, radiation oncology, and radiology.
-FHLS offers innovative or minimally invasive surgical treatments (video-assisted thoracic surgery VATS, Robot-assisted thoracic surgery, and laser bronchoscopy) as well as traditional surgical procedures.
+Dr. Sommers surgeons coordinate each patient’s medical needs with a team of experts from many different fields including specialists from, medical oncology, pulmonary medicine, radiation oncology, and radiology.
+Dr. Sommers offers innovative or minimally invasive surgical treatments (video-assisted thoracic surgery VATS, Robot-assisted thoracic surgery, and laser bronchoscopy) as well as traditional surgical procedures.

 Minimally Invasive Thoracic Surgery

 Thoracoscopy, and robotics are the minimally invasive tools most commonly used in thoracic surgery.
-Florida Heart & Lung Surgery is supported by an expert nursing staff and a substantial investment by the hospital in the equipment and infrastructure necessary to provide such services.
+Dr. K Eric Sommers is supported by an expert nursing staff and a substantial investment by the hospital in the equipment and infrastructure necessary to provide such services.
 Many patients have the impression that a prior abdominal or thoracic procedure precludes the use of minimally invasive re-operations.
 This is simply not true.
 Of course, each patient is evaluated individually, but frequently even patients who have had prior surgery are deemed appropriate for minimally invasive surgery.
-In fact, one of Florida Heart & Lung Surgery’s interests is the re-operative management of complex lung disorders with minimal access surgery.
+In fact, one of Dr. K Eric Sommers’s interests is the re-operative management of complex lung disorders with minimal access surgery.

 What is minimally invasive thoracic surgery?